boyvanduuren/vanduuren.xyz/_posts/2016-05-22-golang-popcount.markdown

 	if x == 0 {
 		return 0
 	}
-	return foo(x/2) + x%2
+	return PopCount(x/2) + x%2
 }
 ```

-Which of course isn't as fast as the lookup method if you have to count more than one number, but it proves all of the above.
+Which of course isn't as fast as the lookup method if you have to count more than one number, but it demonstrates all of the above.

 [1]: http://www.gopl.io/
 [2]: http://www.amazon.com/Programming-Language-Brian-W-Kernighan/dp/0131103628